 In 1983, the group released the album 'Betcha Say That To All The Girls', an album that featured the popular soul song 'Smile'.

-That album also featured input from Al Jarreau.
+That album also featured input from, the late, Al Jarreau.

 By 1985, they had returned to the charts with the commericial and poppy song 'Frankie', which made it to the number one spot in the U.K. that year.